Helsinki cluster access

 As a very first step, you need to ask your group leader to add you to the cluster user group.
 After that is done, you can follow these steps to log in and install runko.

-First, test that you can login to turso
+First, you need to login to turso

 ssh -YA username@turso.cs.helsinki.fi

-where you need to replace username
+where username

 If you want to connect from outside the university you need to first jump through via e.g., melkinpaasi.cs.helsinki.fi